Oliver Eden, 8th Baron Henley: By election from among hereditary peers

 With the passage of the House of Lords Act 1999, Lord Henley along with almost all other hereditary peers lost his automatic right to sit in the House of Lords.
 He was however elected as one of the 92 hereditary peers to remain in the House of Lords pending completion of House of Lords reform.
 He first served as opposition spokesman for Home Affairs before becoming Opposition Chief Whip in the Lords from 1998 to 2001 and as Opposition spokesman for Justice from 2003 to 2010.

 After the 6 May 2010 general election, Lord Henley was appointed Parliamentary Under-Secretary of State at the Department for Environment, Food and Rural Affairs (Defra) in the Cameron Ministry.
 He was promoted to Minister of State at the Home Office on 16 September 2011, with special responsibility for crime prevention and anti-social behaviour reduction, replacing Baroness Browning, who stepped down for health reasons.
 He was a member of the Joint Committee on Human Rights until November 2016.
 On 21 November 2016, it had been announced that he had been appointed a Lord in Waiting, one of the government whips in the House of Lords.
 In addition to that role, he was appointed as Parliamentary Under-Secretary of State at the Department for Work and Pensions on 21 December 2016.

 He was appointed to the Privy Council (PC) in 2013.

 Personal life

-Eden married Caroline Patricia Sharp, daughter of Alan G. Sharp, on 11 October 1984.
-The couple has four children.
-The family seat is Scaleby Castle, Carlisle.
+On 11 October 1984, Henley married Caroline Patricia Sharp, a daughter of Alan G. Sharp, and they have four children.
+The family seat is Scaleby Castle, Cumberland.